-On April 15, 1882 the argument came to a head on Trinidad’s Main Street when the words became so heated that it caused both men to draw their revolvers.
-However, the gunfight was avoided when friends intervened.
-However, the very next evening when Loving entered the Imperial Saloon, where John Allen worked, Allen stood up with gun in hand and took a shot at Loving.
-Frank responded by pulling his own Colt 45, but as people began to scramble for cover, the gun was knocked from Loving’s hand.
+On April 15, 1882, the argument came to a head on Trinidad’s Main Street when words became so heated that it caused both men to draw their revolvers.
+The gunfight was avoided when friends intervened.
+But, the very next evening, when Loving entered the Imperial Saloon, where John Allen worked, Allen stood up with his gun in hand and took a shot at Loving.
+Frank responded by pulling his own Colt 45, and as people scrambled for cover, the gun was knocked from Loving’s hand.

 Shielding himself behind another man, Allen fired another shot.
 Loving then bent over to retrieve his revolver as Allen fired a third shot.
-Headed for the rear door, Loving pursued him emptying his revolver into a darkened back room.
+Headed for the rear door, Loving pursued him, emptying his revolver into a darkened back room.
 But, Allen had gone into the alley and taken refuge in Hammond’s Hardware Store, a few doors down.

 In the meantime, Jim Masterson, former Dodge City marshal, had accosted Loving, disarmed him, and notified him that he was under arrest.
-Leaving Loving in the Imperial Saloon, he then went after John Allen but couldn’t find him.
+Leaving Loving in the Imperial Saloon, he went after John Allen but couldn’t find him.
 When Masterson returned to the Imperial Saloon, he found Loving had acquired two other guns and had gone looking for Allen.
-Masterson was quickly on his tail again and finding him at the Catholic Convent down the street, again disarmed him and went looking for Allen.
+Masterson was quickly on his tail again and, finding him at the Catholic Convent down the street, again disarmed him and went looking for Allen.